datarec/Revis/README.md

 after you will need to head over to ngrok.com, download the portable executable then copy it to your winodws PATH directory.

 # Notes
+This is a tool you can use effectively use get into another computer remotely.

 Paired with an understanding of social engineering you could quite easily conduct some interesting research and you'd be very surprised with what you could achieve.